-We don’t make goals or resolutions.
+We don’t make resolutions.
 “Opting Out of Normal” ya know!
 Living a life of no goals?
 What?
 You must think we don’t have any dreams.
-And of course we must have no ambition what so ever.
-It sounds scary right?
+And of course, we must have no ambition whatsoever.
+It sounds scary, right?
 Against everything you’re taught in school, and from your elders.
 Our society is very “goal orientated”.
 You see it all over!
 How could we live if we didn’t have goals?
 I remember school assignments forcing me to make goals of some sort.

 In the corporate world I worked in, everything was about goals.
 We had our reviews at the end of the year.
 Did we meet “our” goals that we didn’t necessarily even set for ourselves, but that the company set for us?
-That bled over into homeownership goals, personal goals, weight loss goals, eating goals, short term and long term goals.
-There’s also travel goals, lifetime goals and money goals.
+That bled over into homeownership goals, personal goals, weight loss goals, eating goals, short term, and long term goals.
+There are also travel goals, lifetime goals, and money goals.
 You know – I’m going to save a penny today, 2 tomorrow, 3 the next, and so on.
-By February you were trying to re-count your penny’s because you’re sure you forgot a few days, and needed to at least put in a quarter or two by now.
+By February you were trying to re-count your pennies because you’re sure you forgot a few days and needed to at least put in a quarter or two by now.
 But wait.
-Wasn’t there a list you made to tell you how many penny’s you should have today?
+Wasn’t there a list you made to tell you how many pennies you should have today?

 What if instead you just make “choices”?
 I’m not saying just change the word from goal to choices.
 It’s a thought change.

-On a side note, in 1983 when my dad passed away, I opened up the newspaper to cut out his obituary (I was just 16 years old, and someone had delivered a stack of that days newspapers to our house.
+On a side note, in 1983 when my dad passed away, I opened up the newspaper to cut out his obituary (I was just 16 years old, and someone had delivered a stack of that day’s newspapers to our house.
 I’m assuming for that reason).
-I was thumbing through the paper, and found an anonymous quote that had been published that day.
+I was thumbing through the paper and found an anonymous quote that had been published that day.
 In my own spiritualness, I felt this quote was something my dad wanted me to read that day, and carry with me in life.
 I don’t think he was done teaching me all those “dad-ism’s” when it was time for him to leave this Earth.
-That ripped out newspaper clipping, yellowed and brittle, still hangs on my magnetic board.
-I have carried it with me for 34-ish years.
-I think I even lost it at one point (maybe it was with my resolution list I found a few years later?)
+That ripped out that newspaper clipping, yellowed and brittle, still hangs on my magnetic board today.
+I have carried it with me for 37-ish years.
+Maybe I even lost it at one point (maybe it was with my resolution list I found a few years later?)
 I want to share it with our followers today!

 Happy New Year everyone!
 Live each day happy.
-Your own happy!
+Your own happiness!
 Not the expected happy, or societies happy.
-Not someone else’s happy.
+Not someone else’s happiness.
 Tomorrow is never promised.
 Don’t waste one day.

 And screw those resolutions.